Authentication

 - The user object with the user's profile and contact methods

-Bot Protection with reCAPTCHA
+Bot protection with reCAPTCHA

 Forte supports Google reCAPTCHA v3 for automatic bot protection on your project's authentication endpoints.
 When configured, Forte validates a reCAPTCHA token on every sign-up and login request, rejecting requests that appear to come from bots or automated scripts.

 reCAPTCHA v3 runs invisibly in the background — your users never see a challenge or checkbox.
-Instead, Google assigns a risk score to each request, and Forte rejects requests with scores that indicate automated or suspicious activity.
+Instead, Google assigns a risk score to each request, and Forte rejects requests with scores that signal automated or suspicious activity.

 reCAPTCHA is only enforced when a secret key is configured on your project.
 If no key is set, authentication endpoints work normally without reCAPTCHA validation.

-Why Use reCAPTCHA
+Why use reCAPTCHA

 - Stop spam registrations: Prevent bots from creating fake user accounts in bulk.